Acne

 spreading the infection and causing scars.

-The goal of acne prevention is simply keeping your pores open.
+Try to think of acne prevention as one goal: keeping your pores open.
 You'll have to follow several steps every day for the best results:

-An important note to remember about tanning: it may temporarily improve your complexion, but it probably does so by damaging your skin and follicles.
+An important note about tanning: it may temporarily improve your complexion, but it probably does so by damaging your skin and follicles.
 Premature aging and wrinkles can be visible in your 20's.
 So don't tan for the temporary improvement of acne.
-You will probably regret it in the future.

-If you turn the above suggestions into consistent everyday habits, your acne may improve.
-If you don't get good results, over the counter topical medicine is the next step.
+By turning the suggestions above into consistent everyday habits, you may improve acne.
+If you don't get good results, OTC topical medication is the next step.

-Over the counter treatment is aimed at breaking down the solid debris blocking the pores and removing it.
+OTC treatment is aimed at breaking down solid debris blocking the pores and removing it.
 Following the suggestions below will help you achieve that goal.

 Remember, consistency is very important in treating acne.
-You'll need to make the above routine a habit!
-Self-treating your acne with over the counter medicines can improve your complexion, but it won't cure it.
-If you are not satisfied with the results of over the counter treatment, the next step is to see a doctor.
+So be sure to make the above routine a habit!
+Self-treating your acne with OTC medicines can improve your complexion, but not cure it.
+If you are not satisfied with the results, the next step is to see a doctor.

 We must note that the active ingredient benzoyl peroxide is no longer a Category I agent.
 It remains highly effective and available in both prescription and OTC forms.
 However, the FDA has not seen evidence to conclusively prove its long-term safety.
 Since there is no firm evidence that it is unsafe, it remains available and widely used by physicians and the public.

-Despite your best efforts, sometimes acne gets out of control.
+Despite your best efforts as outlined above, sometimes acne gets out of control.
 If there are more than ten white heads and/or black heads on one side of the face, you should consult a physician.
-If there are more than three or four red, inflamed, pustular lesions on either side of the face, back or chest, a doctor visit is also recommended.
-Combinations of certain prescription medications can be more effective than over the counter products if your acne reaches this level of severity.
+If there are more than three or four red, inflamed, pustular lesions on either side of the face, back, or chest, a doctor visit is also recommended.
+Combinations of certain prescription medications can be more effective than OTC products if your acne reaches this level of severity.

 Additional Reading: